Tectonic Briefing

 Candidate-and-refinement discipline · 5 meta-categories · Monitoring threshold

-Cycle 2 begins at Briefing 031 (5 May 2026) and continues today.
-Cycle 1 (Briefings 001–030) established the core five-meta-category taxonomy of the structural vocabulary; Cycle 2 applies a stricter candidate-and-refinement discipline: provisional patterns enter monitoring, get tested by the next empirical event, and either advance toward vocabulary status, get refined, or get refuted.
+Cycle 3 begins at Briefing 061 (20 June 2026).
+Cycle 1 (Briefings 001–030) established the core five-meta-category taxonomy of the structural vocabulary; Cycle 2 (Briefings 031–060) applied a stricter candidate-and-refinement discipline and closed with a full Contingency Audit — zero retirements, the 42 patterns holding.
+Cycle 3 continues the discipline: provisional patterns enter monitoring, get tested by the next empirical event, and either advance toward vocabulary status, get refined, or get refuted.

 META-1